Sales Tax Holidays

 What E-Commerce Sellers Need to Know about Sales Tax Holidays

-If you don’t manage to turn off sales tax collection on items that are subject to the holiday, your customers may complain, or worse, turn to a competitor who does support the sales tax holiday.
+If you don’t manage to turn off sales tax collection on items that are subject to the holiday, your customers may complain or, worse, turn to a competitor who does support the sales tax holiday.

 You’re required to know each state’s special sales tax rules.